The bus is not my preferred form of transport. Actually, it is the type of transport I avoid like the plague.

 Avlabari

 Many people looking to go to Yerevan take a bus from Avlabari.
-I actually have now taken a marshrutka from Avlabari two times.
+I have actually taken a marshrutka from Avlabari two times.

 The buses run on a ‘schedule’ (I put that in quotes because this is Georgia, after all) and run every couple of hours.
 If the bus fills up, it leaves.